jariza-o/Printf/README.md

 In this project I have created the funtion printf.
 In this project only realise the mandatory part.
 In a future I will perform the bonus part.

-**NOTE:** Thi is funtion and funtion used will be added to the Libft library.